 We understand the time and energy ACA families put into the education of their children.
 It is our goal to provide both students and parents with the option of quality time apart to complement their time together.
 Therefore, parents do not remain on site during our academic day.
 ACA provides students time to continue their education with professional teachers while ACA parents get valuable time to direct towards other areas, interests or employment.
 ACA opens up the option of homeschooling to more families by lessening the demand of instructional time upon the parents.

 ACA crosses denominations, but we agree on the essentials of Christian faith and the supremacy of Jesus Christ.
 We believe that education cannot be separated from our Christian faith and seek to incorporate a Biblical world-view into our subjects.
 Our curriculum may or may not come from a Christian publisher, but will always incorporate a Christian worldview.

 We appreciate the commitment ACA families have made to building a strong family unit.
 We believe community plays a vital role in that, and ACA provides a forum of support and interaction for our homeschooling families.
 This takes the form of shared discussions, lunches, field trips, celebrations and other activities.

-ACA offers homeschooling students opportunities that come from a group setting, such as our Public Speaking or Drama courses.
+ACA offers homeschooling students opportunities that come from a group setting.
 In addition, ACA takes learning out of doors with regular, cooperative field trips.
 ACA students get the opportunity to supplement their learning with fun, interesting, and educational outings.

 ACA believes that learning should be interesting and engaging.
 Our instructors craft lessons that include a variety of learning tools, in order to engage students with different learning styles.
 Although we operate within the traditional classroom setting, we put a high emphasis on hands-on, interactive experiences which engage the visual and kinesthetic, as well as the auditory, learner.